 What form(s) does this medication come in?

-Each valve depression actuation delivers 20 µg of ATROVENT.
-Nonmedicinal ingredients: 1,1,1,2 - Tetrafluoroethane (HFA 134a)), citric acid, ethanol, nitrogen, and water.
+Each valve depression actuation delivers 20 µg of ipratropium bromide.
+Nonmedicinal ingredients: 1,1,1,2-Tetrafluoroethane (HFA 134a)), citric acid, ethanol, nitrogen, and water.
 This product does not contain chlorofluorocarbons (CFCs) or soya lecithin.

 Who should NOT take this medication?

-- is allergic to atropine-like medications in general
+- are allergic to atropine-like medications in general

 What side effects are possible with this medication?